 If the cutter goes low (baseline side), the screened defender gets an arm bar up and stays with her/his man (no switch)… “step under and stay” The key is… the defender getting screened must step back toward the baseline before the screen actually arrives.
 If the cutter goes high (over the screen), then the defenders switch… “step under and switch”.
 The screened defender always steps-under (toward the baseline) just before the screen arrives.

 We have defended down-screens by following in the cutter’s footsteps, as we chase around the down-screen, and do not switch.
 This is similar to how we defend the curl cut, where we chase the cutter and do not switch.
+When the cutter curls back toward the rim, the screeners man is responsible for “bumping the cutter” to slow him down a bit.
+This leaves the screener open for a brief second but if we have enough ball pressure on the passer, he should not be able to throw a good pass to the screener.

 Man-to-Man Defense – “Red” — Aggressively Trapping the Point Guard